Vascular Treatment and Procedures

 - Traditional (open) repair: A large incision is made in your abdomen.
 The abnormal vessel is replaced with a graft made of man-made material.

-into the aorta in a collapsed position and placed at the aneurysm site.
+is inserted into the aorta in a collapsed position and placed at the aneurysm site.
 Once in place, the stent-graft will be expanded, attaching to the wall of the aorta to support it.
 The aneurysm will eventually shrink down onto the stent graft.

 Thoracic Aortic Aneurysm Repair